-The Group's cost of sales from the civil and structural works in the PRC mainly comprises cost of direct materials, subcontracting fee, direct labour and other direct costs.
-During the Financial Year under review, the Group's cost of sales from the civil and structural works in the PRC was approximately RM36.8 million (2022: RM13.3 million).
+The Group's cost of sales from civil and structural works in the PRC mainly comprises cost of direct materials, subcontracting fee, direct labour and other direct costs.
+In line with the increase in revenue, the Group's cost of sales from civil and structural works in the PRC was approximately RM51.7 million (2023: RM36.8 million) during the Financial Year.
+The increase was mainly attributable to the increased subcontracting of construction tasks to subcontractors.